yuyue1999/Mini_Amazon_UPS/README.md

-About how to run this project:
+# Mini Amazon & UPS

+Here's a realization of Mini Amazon and UPS based on C++, Python, and Django.

+## Running

 1. You should run the world simulator: you can check this page to download and use docker to run it. [https://github.com/yunjingliu96/world_simulator_exec]
-2. Next, open Amazon part, run ./server.
-And then use docker to run UPS part.

-How to use protobuf
+2. Open Amazon folder, and run `docker compose up`
+3. Open UPS folder, and run `docker compose up`
+4. Open mapped websites and enjoy!

+## Prerequisite (Protobuf Installation)

 1. Download source code from github using this link: protobuf-cpp-3.20.0.zip.
 I use version 3.20.0(not the latest one.)